subquery/subql/docs/create/graphql.md

 ## Entity Relationships

 An entity often has nested relationships with other entities.
-Set the field value to another entity name will define a one-to-one relationship between these two entities by default.
+Setting the field value to another entity name will define a one-to-one relationship between these two entities by default.

-Different entity relationships (one-to-one, one-to-many, and many-to-many) can be configured using the examples below
+Different entity relationships (one-to-one, one-to-many, and many-to-many) can be configured using the examples below.

 ### One-to-One Relationships

-One-to-one relationships are by default when only a single entity is mapped to another
+One-to-one relationships are the default when only a single entity is mapped to another.

-Exmaple: A Passport will only have one person and a person only has one passport (in this example):
+Example: A passport will only belong to one person and a person only has one passport (in this example):

 ```graphql
 type Person @entity {